-When learners log into the RS virtual classroom, they enter an online learning environment provided by Comcourse Learning Solutions that is self-contained and fully functional – no software to download to their home computer, no special equipment, no attachments.
+When learners log into the Rockbridge Seminary (RS) virtual classroom, they enter an online learning environment known as Canvas that is self-contained and fully functional – no software to download to their home computer, no special equipment, no attachments.

 After registering for a course, students join others from around the world who have enrolled in the same 8-week online class.
 Together, they progress along a rigorous learning journey that starts with a “Course Introduction Week,” continues with six learning units (one a week), and finishes with a “Learning Assessment Week.”
 Students are supported by a seminary professor who provides mentoring support almost daily throughout the term.
 In addition, students select a local mentor who helps them process and apply what they learn to their local church ministry.

 After entering the RS virtual classroom, students can read regular communication from their professor, post questions for the professor, participate in surveys, take exams, read lecture notes, access research materials in the RS Online Library, upload assignments, and interact with fellow students from around the world in either a threaded discussion format or a chat room.

 The Rockbridge virtual classroom difference doesn’t end there.
 Consider the following additional benefits: